blakejakopovic/TestDrive-Arduino/Readme.md

 This library adds Arduino support for the TestDrive dashboard.
 It provides a simple API, and supports for many common sensor types.

-**This library is build to work with [TestDrive Dashboard](#) to provide a real-time dashboard for your Arduino projects.**
+**This library is build to work with [TestDrive Dashboard](https://github.com/blakejakopovic/TestDrive) to provide a real-time dashboard for your Arduino projects.**

+## Demo!

+To view the demo dashboard, please visit [http://blakejakopovic.github.io/TestDrive/](http://blakejakopovic.github.io/TestDrive/).
+It uses simulated sensor readings, but your dashboard will be automatically customised based on the data you send it.

 ## Key Features
 * Simple integration into existing projects
 * Light weight
 * Easy to use
-* Supports many sensor readings, including **Acceleration, Magnetic, Orientation, Gyro, Temperature, Distance, Light, Pressure, Humidity, Current, Voltage, and Color**
+* Supports many sensor readings, including **Temperature, Distance, Light, Pressure, Altitude, Humidity, Current and Voltage** (with Acceleration, Magnetic, Orientation, Gyro, Color and others coming soon)
 * Supports sensor labels (eg. Bedroom, Kitchen, Front Left, Front Right)
 * Ability to control update frequency